-Brandon Quester (bio and photo above) edited stories, created pages and slideshows for this project.
+Lisa Ruhl (bio and photo above) created pages and slideshows for this project.

 Rodriguez is the Cronkite School’s Carnegie Professor of Journalism.
 The former executive editor of The Sacramento (Calif.)
 Bee, Rodriguez was the first Latino president of the American Society of News Editors.
 He came to the Cronkite School in 2008 to develop a new cross-disciplinary specialization in the coverage of issues related to Latinos and the U.S.-Mexico border.
 Rodriguez is known nationally as a champion of watchdog journalism and newsroom diversity.